 The Intercultural Trainer Academy uses a strong blend of theory and practice, complementing practical sessions with input on intercultural theory and research.

 In the winter edition of the Intercultural Trainer Academy, organized by InterCultur and Jacobs University Bremen, the group is split up during the first four days.
 Group A (those with prior training experience) get a chance to learn more about theory and research in the intercultural field with Prof. Dr. Ulrich Kühnen from Jacobs University.
 Group B* (those with a strong academic background in intercultural theory) get an opportunity to learn more about training basics with experienced trainers from InterCultur gGmbH, such as Prof. Annette Gisevius, Dr. Nadine Binder and Lea Schaumann.
 On days 5-7, the groups come together to deepen their knowledge and skills in a blend of theoretical and practical parts on topics such as training design, training methods, and learning and teaching styles in different cultural contexts.
-On days 8 to 10 you will design and facilitate a 70-minute intercultural training session and receive intensive feedback from the group and instructors.
-Upon succesful completion of the full 10-day course, participants are awarded the certificate “Intercultural Trainer” issued by Jacobs University and InterCultur gGmbH.
+On day 8, you will design your own 60-minute intercultural training session with a partner and receive guidance and support from the trainer team.
+In the last block (days 9-10), you and your partner will co-facilitate your session and receive intensive feedback from the group and instructors.
+You will also participate in other participants’ sessions and provide feedback to them.
+On the last day (day 11), we have half a day to reflect on the program and your learnings, to celebrate your success, and for some more surprises.
+The last day will end around lunchtime.
+Upon successful completion of the full course, participants are awarded the certificate “Intercultural Trainer” issued by Jacobs University and InterCultur gGmbH.